-The Wazuh cluster functionality has been developed to strengthen the communication between agents and managers.
-The cluster can synchronize events between its nodes to allow agents to report events to any manager that is a part of the cluster.
+The Wazuh cluster has been developed in order to get a stronger communication between agents and managers.
+This means that the cluster is able to synchronize the necessary files between its nodes to allow agents to report events to any manager of the cluster.

 Why do we need a Wazuh cluster?¶

-The Wazuh cluster provides horizontal scalability to the Wazuh environment, allowing agents to report to any manager belonging to the cluster.
-This enables Wazuh to process a greater number of events than with a single manager environment as the cluster distributes the load between multiple managers simultaneously.
+The Wazuh cluster provides horizontal scalability to our Wazuh environment, allowing agents to report to any manager belonging to the cluster.
+This way, we have the ability to process more events than before distributing the load of information between several managers simultaneously.

-The Wazuh cluster is under further development and we hope to include many additional features very soon, including switching the role of master between all managers to provide even greater availability and fault tolerance.
+Finally, the Wazuh cluster is in continuous development and we hope it to include many new features very soon.
+For example, we refer to the possibility of switching the role of master between all managers to provide high availability.

 How it works¶